Abby

 Abby underwent 3 months of induction chemotherapy, consisting of 4 different chemotherapies.
 The next 3 months included 2 harsh chemotherapies and stem cell rescue.
 Once these 6 months were finished, she began daily radiation under sedation for 28 days.
 After a month break, Abby began oral chemotherapy consisting of 5 pills, compounded to liquid to fit through her g-tube, with a goal of one year longevity.
 She completed 9 months before her body basically tapped out.
 To date, about 8% of her tumor remains.
 The "bug" as we call it, is currently behaving itself and is monitored through bloodwork and scans every 4 months.

 Abby has regained her spunky personality and is constantly looking to make others smile and laugh.
 She never once questioned why she was in the hospital or complained.
 Abby was always drawing cards for her nurses and complimenting their scrubs, hair, or shoes each time they entered the room.
 She consistently asks when she can visit her doctors and nurses.
-Abby loves to give back and helped create a nonprofit program in May of 2022 to aid other children battling cancer in the hospital in the state of Maryland.
 She is the strongest girl I know and I am proud of her strength and grace throughout her journey.

-Follow Abby on Instagram - Abby's Carts of Courage
+Abby's Carts of Courage